thomasdilts/SimplePodcastHost/README.md

 2. An all devices friendly webpage that has an index of all your podcasts.
 Example: http://pingsteskilstunaweb.se/podcast/
 3. An all devices friendly webpage that shows just one specific podcast at the top and then the list of all the other podcasts.
 This is very important for publishing just one podcast to websites like Facebook.
 Example: http://pingsteskilstunaweb.se/podcast/viewpodcast.php?podcast=190908
 4. An all devices friendly webpage for embedding.
 It is only slightly different then index but it looks much better than the index when you embed it inside of an iframe.
+5. A log analyzer webpage that gives basic statistics about traffic listening to your podcasts.
+Example: http://pingsteskilstunaweb.se/podcast/loganalyzer.php
-5. An upload php file that allows you to upload files to the server with a script.
+6. An upload php file that allows you to upload files to the server with a script.
 Included is a powershell script 'UploadFilesToServer.ps1' that you can put on your windows desktop to do the uploading.
 For many this will probably not be so useful but for me I use it everytime.

 # Requirements